-As the supermarket layout took me beyond the deli section (where I bought Swiss cheese, uncured pastrami and a freshly-baked loaf of multi-grain bread), I began noticing various signs, tags and displays.
+As the supermarket layout took me beyond the deli section (where I bought Swiss cheese, uncured pastrami, and a freshly-baked loaf of multi-grain bread), I began noticing various signs, tags, and displays.
 Nearly all of them were a vivid shade of red.
 I wondered about the predominance of red in a supermarket, so I researched this supermarket marketing perspective.

 Human eyes possess a retina containing three types of cone cells.
-Each cone cell is designed for a response to light containing pigments of the visual spectrum—green, blue and red.
+Each cone cell is designed for a response to light containing pigments of the visual spectrum—green, blue, and red.
 Because humans have this three-cone system, we are able to identify over 2 million color variations.
-Research proves the human eye is particularly sensitive to the reds in the spectrum. ( An extremely basic explanation for a hugely complex activity! )
+Research proves the human eye is particularly sensitive to the reds in the spectrum.
+(An extremely basic explanation for a hugely complex activity! )

 Supermarket design research proves shoppers are, on the whole, a lazy group.
 How often do you check items above or below your eye level?
 Most will answer 'never.'
 This is the reason "hot moving products" are placed at eye level down every aisle.

-Supermarkets have this grocery store layout and design down to a science… Don't reason for a split second these corporations simply willy-nilly 'build' a new grocery store or supermarket.
-Tons of time go in to studying the surrounding area learning the culture, shopping habits, demographics, etc.
+Supermarkets have this grocery store layout and design down to a science.
+Don't reason for a split second these corporations simply willy-nilly "build" a new grocery store or supermarket.
+Tons of time go into studying the surrounding area learning the culture, shopping habits, demographics, etc.

-When an unsuspecting shopper walks in the door of any supermarket, that person is targeted, studied and eventually, manipulated into filling their shopping carts with items, not on their list of things to buy.
+When an unsuspecting shopper walks in the door of any supermarket, that person is targeted, studied, and eventually, manipulated into filling their shopping carts with items, not on their list of things to buy.

-Protection From This Design and Layout Assault:
+Protection From This Design and Layout Assault

 - Make a list: Beyond making the list, decide to stay within its boundaries.
-Now that you are armed with knowledge how supermarket layout and design encourages impulse buying, this should be an easy resolution.
+Now that you are armed with the knowledge of how supermarket layout and design encourages impulse buying, this should be an easy resolution.